Jodenbuurt: History

 This was because, with the Union of Utrecht in 1579, all the residents of the Dutch Republic were to be given religious freedom, the first time a European country had ever established and enshrined the freedom of religion as the law of the land.
 So the Jews were allowed to build their own synagogues.
 The first of them was the Beth Jakob, built between 1602 and 1610, followed by the second synagogue, Neve Shalom, constructed between 1608 and 1612, and the third, Beth Israel, founded in 1618.
 They were all Sephardic.
 They were all hidden and therefore not visible from the streets.

 But the Jews were not alone in the Jodenbuurt.
 They were joined by several Christians.
 One of them was the artist Rembrandt, who was fascinated by the "Biblical" faces of his new neighbors.
 In 1641, a group of Franciscans also came to establish a Catholic clandestine church in a house called "Moses", out of the reach of the Protestant authorities of Amsterdam.
 Known as the "Jewish Church", it began as the Sint-Anthoniuskerk [ "St. Anthony of Padua Church" ] but it grew into the Mozes en Aäronkerk [ "Moses and Aaron Church" ].
 It is still standing today at the Waterlooplein.

 On 8 November 1616, the Jews were made legal citizens by the City of Amsterdam.
-But they were still not allowed to enter certain occupations; they were not permitted by the guilds of Amsterdam.
+But they were still not allowed to enter certain occupations; they were not permitted to join the guilds of Amsterdam.
 So they were limited to street trading, financing, book printing and diamond cutting — the only occupations that were open to them.
 From 1622, the synagogues began to cooperate for the good of the Jodenbuurt.
 On 3 April 1693, they merged their districts into a single municipality under the name of Talmud Torah.
 In that year, they also opened the first synagogue that was visible from the streets.
 It stood on the Houtgracht, at the present Waterlooplein.
 Next to the new synagogue on Nieuwe Amstelstraat [ "New Amstel Street" ] was a meat market, where the residents of the neighborhood could buy their kosher meat.